xifeiwu/fe-paas/vue/README.md

 ### build

 - should build project by command 'npm run build-dev' in work dir, as process.cwd() is used in the process of build

+- browserDebug is provide by webpack.ProvidePlugin

+### assets directory

+- libs/debug is a copy of debug module of node, with a modify of function formatArgs in browser.js